cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

 through the phone using _exactly_ trenitalia's voice.

 This really hit me deep: such a cool hack.
 I was amazed that phone-hacking (phracking) still existed and was possible.
-The fact that this guy had a very misterious vibe around him convinced me that this was a particularly elaborate hack, and I brushed it off as something I would need to spend months on to figure out and reproduce it.
+The fact that this guy had a very mysterious vibe around him convinced me that this was a particularly elaborate hack, and I brushed it off as something I would need to spend months on to figure out and reproduce it.

 Around one week later, I forgot about the whole thing.

-## our crime is that of curiousity
+## our crime is that of curiosity

 Yeah, that's what they say.
 In this case I'm a very late criminal, as it took me 2 years to jump into the rabbit hole.
 It was during a hacker camp (MCH 22), where I got hooked in playing with this beautiful machine they had: